madewhatnow/OpenProjectRaspberryPi/index.md

 ```
 Will take 15 minutes.

-rbenv 2.6.5 and 2.7.0 might/can work as well.
-2.7.0 is too new for OpenProject, unless the 2.7.0 version is edited into the OpenProject gem file.
-Possible, but 2.6.3 or 2.6.5 are simpler to use.
+rbenv 2.6.5 and 2.7.0 might work as well.
+2.7.0 is too new for OpenProject, unless the 2.7.0 version is forced by editing the OpenProject gem file.
+2.6.3 or 2.6.5 are simpler to use, I would recommend 2.6.3 for now.

 Check version with
 ```